Ken Rutkowski

-Ken Rutkowski is founder, president and host of KenRadio Broadcasting which is syndicated on CBS Radio, He is also the founder of the media, entertainment and technology alliance known as METal.
+Ken Rutkowski (born May 5, 1966) is founder, president and host of KenRadio Broadcasting which is syndicated on CBS Radio, He is also the founder of the media, entertainment and technology alliance known as METal.
 Rutkowski is the Local Partner of Founder Institute Chapter Los Angeles.

 Career

 Rutkowski is the former host of Business Rockstars, a two-hour weekday afternoon program.
 The program features discussions with CEOs and entrepreneurs about financing, marketing and networking.

 Rutkowski is a founding member of the Streaming Media Executive Committee and on the boards of several media, entertainment, and technology companies.
 He appears regularly as a guest correspondent for KTTV-TV Fox 11 and Fox's Good Day LA.

 Rutkowski has created and hosted various technology programs on NPR, ABC, WLS Chicago, KHOW Denver, CNET Radio San Francisco, and BBC Professional associations.
 Rutkowski is also on the board of several media, entertainment and technology companies.

 In March 1990, Rutkowski established KenRadio Broadcasting, a daily technology podcast focused on the high tech industry.
 Since 1995, Rutkowski's daily talk show, "The World Technology Roundup," has also focused on high tech business worldwide.

 In January 2003, Rutkowski founded Media Entertainment Technology Alpha Leaders (METal).
 The group aims to provide members with a variety of opportunities, intellectual interests, and support mechanisms built on shared values across the media, entertainment, and technology spaces.

 In 2005, Rutkowski received a Digital Entertainment Award for his activity in new media and emerging technologies.

 In 2006, he moderated panels at the Milken Institute Global Conference in 2006.
 He returned for another Global Conference in 2015 as a speaker.
 He informed listeners about electronic currencies and where they were headed in the future.
 In 2007, Rutkowski was one of the runners of Seoul Digital Forum.

 Since July 2009, Rutkowski has been a board member at Opportunity Green, an event that addresses innovation opportunities for industry leaders and thought leaders in pursuing sustainable business solutions.